kmhuglen/itblog.no/_posts/2011-09-02-wsus-on-non-domain-computers.md

 See **[Configure Automatic Updates using Registry Editor][1]** at Microsoft TechNet

-Or a simple method is to export **HKEY\_LOCAL\_MACHINESOFTWAREPoliciesMicrosoftWindowsWindowsUpdate** on a domain joined computer and import it on the workgroup computer.
+Or a simple method is to export `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate` on a domain joined computer and import it on the workgroup computer.

 **PS:** Remember to consider Client Side targeting when exporting.